-k.
+- k.
 Employee Stock Ownership Plan.
 If a participant invests any portion of his or her account in the Exelon Corporation Stock Fund and is eligible to receive dividend distributions from the Plan, then effective January 1, 2002, the participant is deemed to have elected to have the dividends reinvested in the Exelon Corporation Stock fund.
 If the participant prefers to receive any such dividends in cash, he or she can so elect by contacting the Plan recordkeeper.
-Dividends distributed to the participant in cash from the Plan are subject to income tax as a dividend, and affected participants will receive a IRS Form 1099DIV for the dividends in the year following receipt (Form 1099R if the participant takes a full distribution of his or her Plan account).
+Dividends distributed to the participant in cash from the Plan are subject to income tax as a dividend. - (2) Summary of Significant Accounting Policies.
+The significant accounting policies followed by the Plan are as follows: - a.
+General.
+The Plan follows the accrual method of accounting for recording contributions from participants and employers, income from investments, purchases and sales of investments and administrative expenses.
+Benefits are recorded when paid. - b.
+Use of Estimates.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures.
+Accordingly, actual results may differ from those estimates. - c.
+Investment Valuation and Income Recognition.
+The Plan presents in the statement of changes in net assets available for benefits the net appreciation in the fair value of its investments which consists of the realized gain (loss) on the sale of securities and the unrealized appreciation (depreciation) in the fair value of investments.